 Though termites are small, they can cause serious (and expensive) damage to your home.
 By chewing through important support beams, they could weaken the structural integrity of your house and lead to hazardous conditions for you and your family.
 Additionally, termites are able to hide in walls, which makes them very difficult to detect and eradicate.

 If you notice the signs of a termite infestation on your property, it’s important to contact a professional exterminator right away.
 At United Pest Solutions, we offer termite inspection, control, and removal services to help keep your home protected.
-We have proudly served the greater Seattle WA area for nearly 60 years, and we are committed to providing you with friendly and reliable service that you can trust.
+We have proudly served the greater Bellevue WA area for nearly 60 years, and we are committed to providing you with friendly and reliable service that you can trust.
 Call us today to get a free estimate!